Datalog: Semantics

 There are three widely-used approaches to the semantics of Datalog programs: model-theoretic, fixed-point, and proof-theoretic.
-These three approaches can be proven equivalent.
+These three approaches are equivalent.

 An atom is called ground if none of its subterms are variables.
 Intuitively, each of the semantics define the meaning of a program to be the set of all ground atoms that can be deduced from the rules of the program, starting from the facts.

 Model theoretic

 A rule is called ground if all of its atoms (head and body) are ground.
-A ground rule R_{1} is a ground instance of another rule R_{2} if R_{1} is the result of a substitution of constants for all the variables in R_{2}.
+A rule R_{2} is a ground instance of another rule R_{1} if R_{2} is the result of a substitution of constants for all the variables in R_{1}.
 The Herbrand base of a Datalog program is the set of all ground atoms that can be made with the constants appearing in the program.
 The Herbrand model of a Datalog program is the smallest subset of the Herbrand base such that, for each ground instance of each rule in the program, if the atoms in the body of the rule are in the set, then so is the head.
 The model-theoretic semantics define the minimal Herbrand model to be the meaning of the program.